artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 - 🚧 useful extensions to TestCafe and recipies
 - 🚧 further reading

 The article is continually updated.
-Feedback is welcome!
 [Leave a comment](https://github.com/artkravchenko/blog/discussions/2).
+Give any feedback or ask questions.
+Let me know your use cases!

 🚧 means "work in progress" i.e. sections are incomplete.